 Tether (n.): a teether that has lost one of its teeth.

 I frown and type again.

 Teether, (n.): one who has teeth, esp. infants or infantile cats.

 I look down and see my cat curled up against my stool.
 A minute later, a disgruntled tabby goes streaking down the hallway, mouth sore from meddling human fingers.

 So.
 Alice isn’t a tether – although he is infantile and seems to be teething all the time.
 Perching back on my stool, I don’t know if I’m relieved at my cat’s absence of conditions or disappointed at my possession of an ordinary cat.
 I try again.

 Infant, (n.): one who is in the stage of development.

 Might I say that I am an infant?
-Isn’t my desk at this very moment strewn with self-help tomes, covers plastered with smiling folks with the smug knowledge that they had passed from that stage of infancy?
+Isn’t my desk at this very moment strewn with self-help tomes, covers plastered with smiling folks with the smug desire to help others pass from stages of infancy to success?